antick/antick/README.md

 ## Hi there 👋 my name is Pankaj

-I enjoy working on Node.js, Vue.js, React.js, Laravel, and Python.
+I enjoy working on Node, React, Vue, Laravel, and Python.
 I also build stuff in my free time to fulfil my needs and increase my productivity.
 I am planning to open source some of my ideas soon.
 I love to write and share my thoughts on my blogs.

 ✨ I'm currently working on a [MERN boilerplate](https://github.com/pankajsanam/mint)